benchristel/process-to-processes/src/SoftwareDevelopment/Programming/Dialogue.md

 I'm not going to say this assumption is _wrong_, because views aren't right or wrong, only helpful or unhelpful.
 So I'll just say: it's unhelpful.
 It doesn't help us make sense of what is going on when we're programming, and that should be reason enough to discard it.

-The {{link SoftwareSystem}} we're in shapes our thoughts and constrains our actions.
+The {{link SoftwareSystem}} we're in acts on us as much as we act on it.
+Existing code shapes our thoughts and constrains our actions.
+A system can even energize us or depress us — {{link Life}}.

+More basically: the system contains *information*.
+It encodes, in its structure, all the knowledge that went into its creation.
+You could almost say the system itself *knows stuff*.
+As the system grows in complexity it comes to know more than any one of its maintainers.
+If we don't know how to coax that information out of it, the system will always outwit us.

 Code begets ideas for more code.
+The structure of the system accommodates certain changes better than others.
 Richard Feynmann put it this way:

 TODO: move this quote